ashishkarnad/sandbox/core/README.md

 ]
 ```

+If you don't see the new subscription, wait a few seconds and try the settings API again.

-**5. Install the Sensu HTTP Plugin to check the load time for docs.sensu.io:**
+**6. Install the Sensu HTTP Plugin to check the load time for docs.sensu.io:**

 Now we want to create a check that will automatically check the load time for the docs site in place of us creating events manually using the API.
 To do this, we'll install the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http).